 The principal shall notify the Department of Public health when a student is sent home with a suspected communicable disease.
-In case of absence due to communicable disease.
 In case of absence due to communicable disease, a release card from the Department of Public Health or a letter from the family physician indicating that the Department of Public health regulations have been fulfilled must be presented when the student returns to school.